-Results from the national GP patient survey showed that many patients responded positively to questions about their involvement in planning and making decisions about their care and treatment with GPs.
-The service was in line with or below the local and national averages for consultations with GPs and nurses.
+Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment with GPs.
+The service was in line with or above the local and national averages for consultations with GPs and nurses.
 For example: